tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |--------|---------------------------------|
 | 201707 | 4.1639                          |

+The table presents the average total transactions per user in July, indicating that the typical user made approximately 4.16 transactions during July 2017.
+This data could help analyze user behavior, track user engagement with the platform, and evaluate the impact of marketing campaigns or promotions during that time.

 **4.6: Average amount of money spent per session.
 Only include purchaser data in July 2017**
 - SQL code
 ~~~sql